 As a graduate student pursuing an M. A. in Communication, you can choose one of two specializations that you can tailor to your interests and goals:

 The J. William and Mary Diederich College of Communication offers a 15-credit hour graduate certificate in Digital Storytelling.
 The certificate is for those who want to understand the theoretical foundation of storytelling, apply it to the various disciplines in communication, and learn the applied skills in multimedia technology to competitive in the converged job market.

 In addition to our MA in Communication, we offer a MA in Corporate Communication in conjunction with the Graduate School of Management.
 This 30 credit-hour program combines business and economics course work in communication and advanced business courses to prepare you for an executive-level communication role.

-Your graduate advisor will help you every step of the way.
+The Graduate School will help you every step of the way.
 Not sure where to begin?
 Mary Wacker is available to help with all your questions and graduate planning needs.

 To learn more about the Communication Graduate programs at Marquette, speak with a recruiter and schedule a campus visit, visit the Graduate School website.